Antonio Lippi: Crociera del decennale: the first massed flight of aircraft ever to cross the Atlantic

 In 1933 Lippi was selected again by Italo Balbo to take part in the epic Crociera del Decennale known by Americans as Italian Air Armada, this was the first massed flight of aircraft ever to cross the Atlantic.

 From 1 July to 12 August 1933, a flight of twenty-four seaplanes embarked on a round-trip flight from Rome to the Century of Progress in Chicago, Illinois.
 The flight had eight legs; Orbetello — Amsterdam — Derry — Reykjavík — Cartwright, Labrador — Shediac— Montreal ending on Lake Michigan near Burnham Park and New York City.
 In honor of this feat, Mussolini donated a column from Ostia to the city of Chicago, known as the Balbo Monument.
 It can still be seen along the Lakefront Trail, a little south of Soldier Field.
 Chicago administration renamed the former 7th Street in Balbo Drive and staged a great parade in his honor.
 The Newfoundland Post Office overprinted a 75-cent airmail stamps, that has just been issued a few weeks previously, for the event.

 From Chicago they flew to New York City with an escort of 36 U.S. airplanes.
-New York's population gave an incredibly crowded and warm welcome to the pilots on Broadway.
-Millions of people acclaimed the big parade of dozens cars escorted by police horses throughout the streets on Manhattan.
+New York's population gave a crowded welcome to the pilots on Broadway.
+Millions of people acclaimed the parade of dozens cars escorted by police horses throughout the streets on Manhattan.

 His plane (Savoia-Marchetti S.55X) during the aircruise was marked as "I-LIPP" under the wings and on tail.

 For that reason Antonio was honored with the Medaglia d'Oro to Aeronautic Valor and with a promotion to Maggiore rank.